lcmd-epfl/marc/README.md

 However, sorting conformers accurately requires high quality energy computations.
 Accurately determining the energy of every structure may be too computationally demanding.
 Hence, marc provides a convenient way of accomplishing three goals:

 - Select a handful of conformers that are representative of the diversity of the conformational ensemble using combined metrics.
-- Apply energy cutoffs based on the available energies to remove entire clusters from the space using the `-ewin` flag.
+- Apply energy cutoffs based on the available energies to remove entire clusters from the space using the `-ewin` flag and inputting a treshold in kcal/mol.
 - Proceed iteratively, helping the user select non-redundant conformers than can then be refined with a higher level and fed back to marc.

 The default clustering metric used in marc is the `"mix"` distance, which measures pairwise similarity based on heavy-atom rmsd times the energy difference times the kernel of the most relevant dihedral angles.
 The logic behind this choice is that rmsd ought to be good except in cases where trivial single bond rotations increase the rmsd without affecting the energy.
 The possible metrics (to be fed to the `-m` flag) are `"rmsd"`, `"erel"` (based on the available energies), `"da"` (based on the most relevant dihedral angle of the molecule), `"ewrmsd"` (combining geometry and energy) and `"mix"` (combining geometry, dihedrals and energy).